What is 2FA?

 If you are having trouble with 2FA please read our troubleshooting article.
 It has lots of helpful information.

-While 2FA is optional for most users, it is mandatory for all users in a Fathom account that connects to an Australian entity stored in the cloud (ie. Xero, MYOB, QuickBooks).
+While 2FA is optional for most users, it is mandatory for all users in a Fathom account that connects to an Australian entity stored in the cloud (ie. Xero, MYOB, QuickBooks) and any Fathom account that connects to any Xero entity globally.

-This is to support the ATO's requirements for digital service providers.
-If you are interested, you can find further information on this requirement at https://softwaredevelopers.ato.gov.au/RequirementsforDSPs
+This is to support the ATO's requirements for digital service providers as well as the requirements of our partners (eg. Xero).
+If you are interested, you can find further information on this requirement at: https://softwaredevelopers.ato.gov.au/RequirementsforDSPs